engels-hub/izm12/README.md

 ## Development server

-Run `ng dev` for a dev server + json REST API.
+Run `npm run dev` for a dev server + json REST API scenario.
 API data is stored as one json file in the `src/` directory.
 Navigate to `http://localhost:4200/` for webpage and `http://localhost:3000/` for data.

 ## Build